 A “Master Electrician” is a specially licensed electrician who has passed the 80-question Master Electrician exam, which covers the Ontario Electrical Code, worker safety and business administration.
 Once licensed, a Master Electrician is able to oversee “journeymen” and take on managerial functions on job sites, if not run their own business.
 You can find a detailed list of requirements here.

 Automotive electricians install, maintain, test, rebuild and repair electrical wiring and electronic components in motor vehicles.
 They are employed by independent electrical repair shops, service shops of electrical equipment manufacturers and maintenance departments of manufacturing companies.

 Completion of secondary school is usually required to become an electrician in the automotive sector.
 Often completion of a four-year apprenticeship program or a combination of more than four years of work experience in the trade and some college or industry courses in electrical mechanics is usually required for trade certification.
 Trade certification as an electric motor system technician is available, but voluntary in Ontario.
-It is regulated in Ontario by the Ontario College of Trades.
+It is regulated in Ontario by Skilled Trades Ontario.
 In Ontario automotive electricians can earn between $30 and $63/hour.